Tyson Ritter: Career

 Ritter met his bandmates while he was at a party in high school.
 After Jesse Tabish quit the band, and with the additions of Mike Kennerty and Chris Gaylor, The All-American Rejects were picked up by Doghouse Records, and later DreamWorks Records, and subsequently signed with the major label Interscope Records.
 In early 2018, the band left Interscope.
 As of July 2019, they are signed to Epitaph Records.
 The All-American Rejects have released four albums, and have sold over 10 million albums worldwide and 4 million singles.

 Ritter has appeared in television series and films such as House (2007), The House Bunny (2008), Betas (2013–14), and Parenthood (2013–15).
 On November 5, 2013, Ritter released the song "Air" as a solo song to help "ride between the Rejects' next record", which was featured on Parenthood.

 Shortly after the release of "Air", Ritter wrote the song "Collide", which was also featured on Parenthood.
 The song has not been released.

 Ritter's next projects included a role in the John Cusack film Love and Mercy (2014).
 He had also been cast in the lead role of singer Gregg Allman in the biopic Midnight Rider, directed by Randall Miller, but the film was halted in production, and ultimately cancelled, due to the death of camera assistant Sarah Jones.
 The following year, Ritter had a supporting role in the comedy-drama film Miss You Already.

 On August 6, 2021, Ritter released was featured on the Lil Huddy single "Don't Freak Out", additionally featuring Iann Dior and Travis Barker, co-written by All American Rejects bandmate Nick Wheeler.

 Ritter starred in the 2022 family drama film Prisoner's Daughter.

 In October 2022, Ritter formed the band Now More Than Ever with guitarist Izzy Fontaine and keyboardist Scott Chesak.
 Their debut album, Creatrix, was released in March 2023.

 In 2025, Ritter's band The All American Rejects resumed activity with two singles released as part of an EP titled 'Sandbox' with a US tour.

+On May 15, 2026, Ritter's band The All American Rejects released their 5th album titled "Sandbox".
+Sandbox contains 11 tracks plus a live recording of the song "Search Party" from one of their intimate house party concert tours.